ansible/awx-operator/roles/restore/README.md

   name: restore1
   namespace: my-namespace
 spec:
-  tower_name: mytower
+  deployment_name: mytower
-  tower_backup: awxbackup-2021-04-22
+  backup: awxbackup-2021-04-22
-  tower_backup_pvc_namespace: 'old-awx-namespace'
+  backup_pvc_namespace: 'old-awx-namespace'
 ```

-Note that the `tower_name` above is the name of the AWX deployment you intend to create and restore to.
+Note that the `deployment_name` above is the name of the AWX deployment you intend to create and restore to.

 The namespace specified is the namespace the resulting AWX deployment will be in.
 The namespace you specified must be pre-created.